 Common objections that are illogical and aren’t core to the main argument fall here.
 It’s worth touching upon them as they’re often used to dismiss the argument.

-The Endless Chain of Creators
+The Endless Chain of Causes

 This is a categorical error and touching on this argument is great for understanding higher-order categorization.